zethzeth/wifi-analyzer/README.md

 Price: 59 DKK
 Not worth premium.
 Don't buy.
+Platform: Mac

 ### LanScan

 Good for finding devices on network.
 Not worth premium.
 Don't buy.
+Platform: Mac

 ### Ultra Wifi

 Gives a good analysis.
 Plus signal history!
 Premium is worth it, I'd say.
 But get the lifetime option.
+Platform: Mac

 ### iWifi

 Seems good.
 Seems worth Premium.
 Untried
+Platform: Mac

+### MTR

+Platform: Mac or Linux
+Has to run with sudo, like: `sudo mtr 8.8.8.8`

+Free and pretty interesting.